-The notion of barreling – bluffing at the pot on multiple streets – is a concept that many novice players are confused by.
-First and foremost, you should never bet on two streets in a row because your opponent has checked to you twice and you think he’ll therefore fold.
+The notion of barreling in poker – bluffing at the pot on multiple betting rounds – is a concept that many novice players are confused by.
+First and foremost, you should never be barreling in poker on two streets in a row because your opponent has checked to you twice and you think he’ll therefore fold.
 Contrary to popular belief, plays like the double barrel bluff should be used infrequently and only in very specific spots.

 For the purposes of this article, let’s assume that you’re the pre-flop aggressor and get one caller from the blinds.
 In any potential double barrel spot with these parameters, the three most important factors to consider are your own image, the texture of the board, and your opponent’s style.